programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 The last thing you will edit for this lesson is the navigation bar.
 Similar in format to the item page fields, this component is managed in the `config-nav.csv` file found in the `_data` folder.

-In our example, you could edit the `display_name` in the navigation bar from Subjects to Genres to match with our metadata.
+In this example, you could edit the `display_name` in the navigation bar from Subjects to Genres to match the metadata.
 You could also remove any navigation items that you are not using.

 With those final edits, you have a customized exhibition site that is ready for the world to see.